phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ![](../images/arrow_backend/pandas_read_parquet_performance.svg)

-We can easily see that the most time is taken up by the conversion after reading of the Parquet file has finished.
+We can easily see that the most time is taken up by the conversion after the reading of the Parquet file was finished.
 The function runs 3 times as fast when avoiding the conversion to NumPy dtypes.

 Dask has a specialized implementation for ``read_parquet`` that has some advantages tailored to